blog Details

 ◾ Higher coal flow rate

-Coal that looks cheaper at purchase ends up costing more per megawatt or per tonne of product.
-Moisture has another side effect.
-As coal tumbles in transit, it breaks into fines.
-Fines burn fast and unevenly, giving short violent heat bursts that destabilize furnace operation.
+Coal that appears cheaper at purchase ends up costing more per megawatt or per tonne of finished product.
+Moisture also increases degradation during transport.
+As coal tumbles, it breaks into fines.
+Fines ignite rapidly and unevenly, producing short, aggressive heat bursts that destabilize furnace operation.

-Cement kilns and sponge iron rotary kilns suffer most when coal ash melts too soon.
-Ash fusion temperature determines when ash softens and starts sticking.
+Cement kilns and sponge iron rotary kilns suffer when coal ash melts prematurely.
+Ash fusion temperature determines when ash softens and begins sticking to hot surfaces.
 Low-fusion ash forms coatings on kiln walls.
-These coatings capture more ash and grow into clinker.
+These coatings trap additional particles and grow into dense clinker deposits.

 Clinker causes: